theangryangel/elite-dangerous-path-finder/README.md

 	precalculated graph of stars and feasible jumps.
 This currently assumes several things and needs to be investigated as to whether or not things like jumps with systems in the way need to be removed.
 	It pre-calculates all possible jumps using multiple python processes.
-On my Core i7 late 2013 Macbook Pro this takes around 30 minutes.
-As more features are added this will take longer.

 ## Interogating the data - via web interface
   - `python web.py` and then open http://localhost:3000/